Vegan Chocolate Strawberries

 - Pink food gel added to melted white chocolate (I use PME food gel)

-Line a large baking tray with parchment paper.
+Wash and dry the strawberries and line a large baking tray with parchment paper.

 Grab a strawberry by the stem and dip it in the melted chocolate until covered evenly.
 Gently spin the strawberry round a few times to get rid of any excess chocolate, then place it onto your lined baking tray.
+Top with any sprinkles or glitter while the chocolate is still wet.

 - Store in the fridge for up to 3 days.